 League Investment Services Inc.: On October 18, 2013, League Investment Services Inc., an Exempt Market Dealer in BC, with other entities in the League group, made application for protection under the Companies' Creditors Arrangement Act (CCAA).
 For a webpage containing related material click here

-Rashida Samji and Arvindbhai B. Patel: The BCSC has issued a notice of hearing against Rashida Samji and settled with Arvindbhai B. Patel (also known as Arvin Patel) in regards to their involvement in an investment scheme.
+Rashida Samji and Arvindbhai B. Patel: A BCSC panel has found that Rashida Samji and two companies she controlled committed a $100 million fraud.
+The panel found that Samji ran a Ponzi scheme that raised more than $100 million from over 200 investors.
+Previously, the BCSC settled with Arvindbhai B. Patel (also known as Arvin Patel) in regards to his involvement in the investment scheme.
 For a webpage containing related material on the case click here

 The ICSC’s goals are to: